Ross & Co.

 With the rapid growth of the British Empire in the 19th century, came the increased movement of administrators, colonists and of course the Army and Navy.
 It was not uncommon for an officer to have what would now be considered a ridiculous amount of luggage.
 This is perhaps best explained by a diary entry dated 1813 by Lieutenant Colonel William Tomkinson who noted why he equipped himself with 600 lbs of personal baggage while on duty in Spain during the Peninsular war: '[My equipment] may appear a large fit-out for a person going on service, but experience taught us that campaign after campaign was not to be got through without the things I have stated; and the more an officer makes himself comfortable, the better will he do his duty, as well as secure his own health, and the comfort of those belonging to him.
 It does not follow, that because we attempt the best in every situation that we cannot face the worst.
 The poorer the country the greater must be your baggage, from the length of time you are obliged to march without obtaining a fresh supply.'

 Eleanor Ross capitalized on the demand for portable furniture that accompanied this increased movement of people with the formation of her company E. Ross at 6 Ellis Quay.
 James Ross Murphy and Patrick Murphy are also associated with the business but their exact relationship to Eleanor is as yet unknown.
 It is likely Eleanor married James after the formation of her business and various newspaper articles refer to either a Mrs. Murphy, Messrs Murphy Ross & Co. or Mrs. Ross at the Ellis Quay address.
+Please note that if you are reading this on any website other than Christopher Clarke Antiques, it is likely to have been copied without their permission.
 Although examples of domestic furniture by Ross are known a large part of their business was camp equipage designed to quickly fold or pack down for ease of travel.

 The company advertised that they were established in 1790 but their earliest found advert is their directory listing of 1820 which states: Ross Eleanor, (furn. ware) 6, Ellis Quay.
 By 1822 the entry changed to Ross E. Army Furniture warehouse, 6, Ellis-quay.
 They remained on the quay throughout their history although their address is listed in the Dublin Directories at various combinations of the numbers between 5 to 11 and they are known to have also later had a factory at 35 Tighe Street (now named Benburb Street).
 These two locations were of course ideally located for the many officers stationed at The Royal Barracks (now Collins Barracks) and this no doubt was a benefit to the business; a fact also picked up on by John Ireland, their neighbour and an Army Clothier, who was located at 11 Ellis Quay in 1850.